craigmulligan/website/content/_index.md

 ---
 title: "Hi 👋"
-description: "hobochild's little home on the web"
+description: "Craig's little home on the web"
 ---